Ontario health officer says MLB has not submitted a plan

 Dr. David Williams said he has read a MLB Baseball proposal but it “doesn’t mention anything about travel to Canada at this time.”

-“If there is some interest in that we would have to get a proposal from them, to see how they would undertake the uniqueness of bringing the team and other teams up here to play how that would work,” Williams said.
+“If there is some interest in that we would have to get a proposal from them, to see how they would undertake the uniqueness of bringing the team and other teams up here to play and how that would work,” Williams said.

 Anyone entering Canada for non-essential reasons must quarantine for 14 days, and the U.S. Canada border remains closed to non essential travel until at least July 21.

-There has been talk the Toronto Blue Jays could play games at their training facility in Dunedin, Florida, but the facility was shuttered after one player showed symptoms of possible coronavirus. and the virus upended plans of many clubs to resume training at their Florida facilities due to a rise in virus cases in the state.
+There has been talk the Toronto Blue Jays could play games at their training facility in Dunedin, Florida, but the facility was shuttered after one player showed symptoms of possible coronavirus and the virus upended plans of many clubs to resume training at their Florida facilities due to a rise in virus cases in the state.
 Most teams intend to work out in their regular-season ballparks, but where the Toronto Blue Jays play remains uncertain.

 “The regular season locale is still a work in progress.
 That’s all we can say at this time,” Blue Jays spokesman Richard Griffin said.